Installing PowerShell on Windows

 You can check the version that you are using by running

 Microsoft supports the installation methods in this document.
 There may be other third-party methods of installation available from other sources.
-While those tools and methods may work, Microsoft cannot support those methods.
+While those tools and methods may work, Microsoft can't support those methods.

 Submit and view feedback for